mSaayeh/Android-Roadmap/README.md

 # :robot: Android Roadmap
 ![Android Cover](images/Android%20Cover.png)
-A roadmap for android developers that can guide you from the very basics of the field and help you improve your skills.
+A roadmap for android developers that can guide you from the very basics of the track and help you improve your skills.

 **First of all, we have to talk about**
 ## :green_book: Why should you learn Android development?
 ![Android Devices](images/Android%20Devices.png)
 With over 3 billion Android devices all over the world including:
-(:iPhone: Smartphones,
+( :iphone: Smartphones,
 :tv: TVs,
 :watch: Smartwatches,
 :car: Cars and more)
 in the hands of 2.5 billion users, it has become essential for companies to develop Android apps for their services.

-Before starting with Android we have to learn a programming language and because it's Android, we recommend starting with Java.
+Before starting with Android you have to learn a programming language and because it's Android, we recommend you start learning with Java.

 ---

 ## But..
 Why Java? :thinking:
-- Most open-source projects are written in Java.
+- Most the open-source projects are written in Java.
 - Java has been the preferred language for Android development until May 2019
-- Most of Stack Overflow answers are written in Java
+- Most of the Stack Overflow answers are written in Java
-- Most Android libraries are written in Java and to be able to use them you have to understand Java.
+- Most Android libraries are written in Java, and to be able to use them, you have to understand Java.

 ## Learning Java:
 ![Learning Java](images/Learning%20Java.png)